gigamaster/ui-theme-doc/_theme_collection_2/overview.md

 ---
 layout: default
-title: Child Theme
+title: Overview
-parent: Parent Theme
+parent: Theme Layout
 ---

 # Child Theme

 This is a child page in Theme Collection 2.

+Overview.

 The breadcrumb link above should lead to a page in the same collection.